 1. Arrugas (2011)

-Arrugas, or “Wrinkles” in English, is a Spanish animated film by Ignacio Ferreras that’s perfect for beginners (specifically, those at level A2 according to the CEFR).
-The film is originally based on an award-winning graphic novel by Paco Roca, and it follows the story of two elderly men (one who’s in the early stages of Alzheimer’s disease) while they live in a nursing home.
-Because the main characters in the film are older, they speak slowly and clearly, which is perfect for those just starting to learn Spanish.
-Furthermore, the plot is easy to follow, and the vocabulary mostly revolves around food, hobbies and family.
+Arrugas (Wrinkles) is a Spanish animated film by Ignacio Ferreras.
+It’s perfect for beginners (those at level A2 according to the CEFR).
+The film is originally based on an award-winning graphic novel by Paco Roca, and it follows the story of two elderly men (one with early stages of Alzheimer’s disease) while they live in a nursing home.
+The main characters in the film speak slowly and clearly, which is perfect for those just starting to learn Spanish.
+Furthermore, the plot is easy to follow, and the vocabulary revolves around food, hobbies and family.